drhsqlite/fossil-mirror/www/json-api/conventions.md

 requests, by definition, never have an envelope.

-POSTed client requests *must* send a Content-Type header of either application/json , application/javascript, or text/plain, or the JSON-handling code will never see the POST data.
-The POST handler optimistically assumes that type text/plain "might be JSON", since application/json is a newer convention which many existing clients do not use.
+POSTed client requests *must* send a Content-Type header of either `application/json` , `application/javascript`, or `text/plain`, or the JSON-handling code will never see the POST data.
+The POST handler optimistically assumes that type `text/plain` "might be JSON", since `application/json` is a newer convention which many existing clients do not use (as of the time these docs were written, back in 2011).

 ## POST Envelope vs. `POST.payload`